gauravsgr/amcheck/README.md

 Note:
 1. The chrome driver matching the chrome browser should be kept in the directory (where the python file resides).
 THe chrome driver can be downloaded from https://chromedriver.chromium.org/downloads.
-2. This program is for demonstration purpose only.
+2. This app is for demonstration purpose only.
 Check with the website for any t&c.
+3. This app can also be run in docker.
+Preferred mode if you want to run the application as it.
+Docker installs both chrome and chromedriver.
+Steps are:
+* docker build -t ammscraper .
+* docker run --rm -it ammscraper